Girls That Create

 She originally studied acting in college, but after she didn’t get a role she auditioned for, the director asked if Carter wanted to do the costumes instead.
 Because she had dabbled in sewing growing up, Carter agreed and started on her path to becoming one of the world’s most sought-after and renowned costume designers.

-Ruth Carter: Afrofuturism in Costume Design features 55 costumes designed by Carter from her personal collection, with an additional ten costumes from Black Panther and four costumes from Coming 2 America.
-The installation also incorporates original artwork by artist Brandon Sadler, whose murals were prominently featured in Black Panther.
-There are also interactive experiences, including an immersive “Warrior Falls” photo opportunity, recreating an iconic setting from Black Panther.
-If you’re in the Seattle area, don’t miss the chance to experience this celebration of Carter and her work.
+Ruth Carter: Afrofuturism in Costume Design featured 55 costumes designed by Carter from her personal collection, with an additional ten costumes from Black Panther and four costumes from Coming 2 America.
+The installation also incorporated original artwork by artist Brandon Sadler, whose murals were prominently featured in Black Panther.
+There were also interactive experiences, including an immersive “Warrior Falls” photo opportunity, recreating an iconic setting from Black Panther.

 Mookie in Do the Right Thing